bbauska/JS-svg/README.md

 });
 </pre>

-So how do we define the textual content if the content isn't itself an attribute?
+<p>So how do we define the textual content if the content isn't itself an
+attribute?
 It's not a child node either, so creating a string and appending it wouldn't work.
-Instead, what we need to do is use the SvJs content() method.
+Instead, what we need to do is use the SvJs content() method.</p>

 <pre>
 // <i>Using the content() method to insert text.</i>
 text.content('I have an unhealthy obsession with SVG.');
 </pre>

-What if we wanted to get a bit more elaborate with our text and style them with some web fonts?
+<p>What if we wanted to get a bit more elaborate with our text and style
+them with some web fonts?
 There are a few ways we could do this, but I'll stick with the simplest and pull in some Google fonts via our HTML.
-Let's use this as the basis of a quick sketch; copy our 00-template folder and call it 04-chalkboard-gag.
+Let's use this as the basis of a quick sketch; copy our 00-template folder and call it 04-chalkboard-gag.</p>

-If you've ever watched <i>The Simpsons</i>, you'll know that the beginning of most episodes features a chalkboard gag, where Bart is shown scrawling lines on a chalkboard as punishment for his errant behavior.
-One of my favorites is featured in the following sketch.
+<p>If you've ever watched <i>The Simpsons</i>, you'll know that the beginning of
+most episodes features a chalkboard gag, where Bart is shown scrawling lines on a chalkboard as punishment for his errant behavior.
+One of my favorites is featured in the following sketch.</p>

-What we need to do first is include the following &lt;link&gt; in our HTML, so switch over to the index.html file and add the following line to the &lt;head&gt; section.
-This calls in a Google font called Mynerve, which has the handwritten look we're going for.
+<p>What we need to do first is include the following &lt;link&gt; in our HTML,
+so switch over to the index.html file and add the following line to the &lt;head&gt; section.
+This calls in a Google font called Mynerve, which has the handwritten look we're going for.</p>

 <pre>
 &lt;link href="https://fonts.googleapis.com/css2?family=Mynerve
 &display=swap" rel="stylesheet"&gt;
 </pre>

-If Bart had the option of running a for loop to minimize the repetitive nature of his punishment, I'm sure he would have taken it.
-Let's do this on his behalf (and cheat Skinner out of some satisfaction).
+<p>If Bart had the option of running a for loop to minimize the repetitive
+nature of his punishment, I'm sure he would have taken it.
+Let's do this on his behalf (and cheat Skinner out of some satisfaction).</p>

-Add the following code below where we declare our background.
-Some points to note: we're calling the toUpperCase() string method to capitalize the content; this is a useful method to know, as is the related toLowerCase() method.
+<p>Add the following code below where we declare our background.
+Some
+points to note: we're calling the toUpperCase() string method to capitalize the content; this is a useful method to know, as is the related toLowerCase() method.
 The font_size of 52 is used to optimally